Small Businesses and Individuals: What You Need To Know

 We will continue to gather information and provide you with updates as additional developments occur.
 As always, if you have questions call or email us.

-Here are the resources you need to participate in the assistance programs for which you qualify.
+Here are the resources to help you participate in the assistance programs for which you qualify.
 We're here to help you successfully navigate the process, so reach out to us for assistance.

 Are you a theatrical producer, talent representative, venue promoter or do you operate a live venue, live performing arts organization, movie house or cultural institution and have been impacted by COVID-19?
 Eligible organizations with a reduction in revenue due to the COVID-19 pandemic will have the opportunity to receive up to a $10 million grant under the program.
 Read the full post here.